Watch yourself the next time pressure arrives.

 The discomfort in the preparation is the feature.

-The reframe is not a guilt trip.
-It is a redirection.
 The work is to deliberately include pressure-approximating conditions in your preparation, so that the pressure-version of you is the one you have actually trained.

 Your previous answer is saved.
 Updating will overwrite what you wrote before.
 You can continue to the next step instead.